Israeli work management firm monday.com files publicly for U.S. IPO

 The company’s revenue rose 85% to $59 million in the three months ended March 31, its filing showed.
 Net loss, however, widened to $39 million from $19.9 million in the same period.

-The company had already confidentially submitted paperwork for its IPO, Bloomberg News reported earlier this month. (https://bloom.bg/3olMQOw)
+The company had already confidentially submitted paperwork for its IPO, Bloomberg News reported earlier this month. (bloom.bg/3olMQOw)

-Global-e Online Ltd (GLBE.O), an Israel-based provider of cross-border e-commerce platform, debuted on Nasdaq last week, closing 7% above its IPO price on Friday. read more
+Global-e Online Ltd, an Israel-based provider of cross-border e-commerce platform, debuted on Nasdaq last week, closing 7% above its IPO price on Friday.

 Goldman Sachs, J.P.
 Morgan, Allen & Co and Jefferies are among the underwriters for monday.com’s IPO.
 It will list on Nasdaq under the symbol “MNDY”.